Félix Barthe: Early years

 Félix Barthe was born in Narbonne, Aude, on 28 July 1795.

 His parents were Michel Barthe (1758–1820), deputy and counsel of the five hundred, and Marie-Anne Valette (1762–1830).
 He was educated at Saint-Rémy college in Toulouse, then studied at the faculty of Law, and began his career in Paris.
 He became affiliated with the Carbonari.

 On 8 August 1820 he married Célestine Victoire Thomas (1801–1875).
 They had one daughter.

-Barthe soon became known by the Liberal party when he spoke at the funeral of a young man named Lallemand who was killed by a royal guard in June 1820 while shouting "Long Live the Charter" during a riot in the Place de la Concorde.
+Barthe soon became known by the Liberal party when he spoke at the funeral of a young man named Lallemand, who was killed by a Royal Guardsman in June 1820 while shouting "Long Live the Charter" during a riot in the Place de la Concorde.
 Barthe attacked the murderer before the council of war, who refused to listen, and sent a protest to the newspapers.
 The censors would not allow its publication.

 Barthe mostly pleaded in political trials.

 He obtained the acquittal of Lieutenant Colonel Augustin Joseph Caron in the Chamber of Peers.
 In Colmar he defended three of the accused in the Conspiracy of Béfort, then in Paris defended the Four Sergeants of La Rochelle.
 He defended the Deputy for the Bas-Rhin, Jacques Koechlin, for his pamphlet on the Colmar plot.

 In this case in July 1823 Barthe was suspended for a month for the liveliness of his defense.
 He pleaded before the Chamber of Deputies for the Journal du Commerce, guilty of having discussed the elections too freely, which received a minimum sentence.